-Soul is alive and kicking in the 21st century.
+Soul is alive and kicking in the 21st century, Modern Soul.
 We would never have believed it in 1964 when we first appreciated this burgeoning genre of music, that we first heard going down the steps into a dark dingy cellar in a back street in Manchester in 1964.
 That club is now famous as the instigator of the phenomena known these days as Northern Soul.
 In 64 it was mostly Blues and pop music and British bands that imitated state-side sounds of original blues artists and there was early Soul too.
 In fact it was the only location outside London that played this type of music.

 Soul music grew in intensity in the UK as an underground MOD scene in London and Manchester and some other cities.
 Eventually towards the end of that decade Soul was well established and had gone mainstream with a great many major artists that we all know about these days; but in those mid sixties days, especially in Manchester and probably due to the DJ that kicked it all off in the North: Roger Eagle.